PythonCodeClub/copains-friends/docs/index.md

 ---
 layout: default
 ---
-# Work in Progress website for PCC-TBS-SCT
+# Work in Progress website for Python Code Club with Friends!

 This website is still a work in progress and will need to be maintained.
 If any concerns please contact Roy.